stein197/lua-string/README.md

 <a id="escregex"></a>

 ### escregex(self)
-Escapes regexp special characters so the can be used in regexp functions as is.
+Escapes pattern special characters so the can be used in pattern functions as is.
 Deprecated, use `escpattern` instead
 ```lua
 ("^[abc]"):escregex() -- "%^%[abc%]"
 ```